Skip to main content

 info

-You need to expose the levoai-haproxy service so that sensor can reach satellite when it is installed in a different cluster; the installation command will be:
+You need to expose the levoai-haproxy service so that the Sensor can reach the Satellite when it is installed in a different cluster.
+The installation command will be:

 helm upgrade levoai-sensor levoai/levoai-ebpf-sensor \